nksauter/LS49/LY99/saul/README.md

     instead of a monochromatic approximation, although we still use wavelength-independent structure factors.
     There is a slight radial r.m.s.d. improvement, polychromatic (0.79 px) vs. DIALS (0.99px).
     Due to perlmutter degradation, only tested with 1 node, 1K images (4 min).
+   - [test_product_3B](./test_product_3B.sh): Same G scale-factor refinement, but use the diffBragg simulator.
+    Simulated shoebox pixels are closely proportional to those of nanoBragg, with C.C.>99% for most images, C.C.>97% for all.
+    Radial r.m.s.d. improvement, is similar to that with nanoBragg: polychromatic (0.81 px) vs. DIALS (0.99px).
+    Due to perlmutter degradation, only tested with 1 node, 1K images (19 min).
+The increase in wall time is
+    1) evaluation of simulated pixels each iteration, not done in 3A; 2) intrinsic wall time increase due to each-cycle round trip in diffBragg.

 9. An attempt (failed) to refine 10 images with diffBragg stage 1 (as a call to hopper_utils.refine).
 Use this input script: [roi_mini.sh](./roi_mini.sh).
 Two complaints are a) commenting in mosaic rotation still does not seem to refine the mosaicity, b) rmsd in pixels worsens compared to the DIALS model.
 Advise studying the [diffBragg API FAQ](https://github.com/cctbx/cctbx_project/tree/master/simtbx/diffBragg#apifaq) in detail.
 10. An attempt (in progress) to perform the same refinement with the exascale_api.
 In the worker spread_roi.py, comment in the call to exa1.
 Then use this input script: [exa_mini.sh](./exa_mini.sh).